Harvard-Ophthalmology-AI-Lab/Harvard-GDP/README.md

 4) md: mean deviation value of visual field.
 5) tds: 52 total deviation values of visual field.
 6) age: patient age.
-7) male: patient sex, 0 for female and 1 for male.
+7) male: patient gender, 0 for female and 1 for male.
 8) race: patient race.
+9) hispanic: patient ethnicity

 Only the first 500 data (0001~0500) have progression label defined in 6 ways respectively: progression[0]: md.